ThunderFly-aerospace/docs/avionics/TFGPS01/index.md

 ### I2C AUX Connector

 I2C AUX is I2C1 output from the autopilot.
-No other device is connected to I2C.
+No other device is connected to the I2C.

 | Pin | Name |
 |---|-----|